 — Theme Builder

 Divi Builder was initially a mere page builder plugin.
 It had no feature to create a custom header template or a custom footer template like it is today until version 4.0 was introduced in 2019.
-Since version 4.0, it allows you to create custom templates to replace the default templates of your theme thanks to its Theme Builder feature.
+Since version 4.0, you could create custom templates to replace the default templates of your theme thanks to its Theme Builder feature.
 This is great as you can create a fully customized website without coding.
 You can create custom templates using its visual editor.
 The theme parts you can create the custom fields of are:

 - Header